pleme-io/akeyless-action/README.md

       contents: read
     #--------------------------#
 ```
-> If this is not present, the akeyless-action step will fail with the following error `Failed to login to AKeyless: Error: Failed to fetch Github JWT: Error message: Unable to get ACTIONS\_ID\_TOKEN\_REQUEST\_URL env variable`
+> If this is not present, the akeyless-action step will fail with the following error `Failed to login to Akeyless: Error: Failed to fetch Github JWT: Error message: Unable to get ACTIONS\_ID\_TOKEN\_REQUEST\_URL env variable`

 ## Examples

 ### Live Demos

-Although this repository's workflows use placeholder values, it is still a real AKeyless account and real providers.
+Although this repository's workflows use placeholder values, it is still a real Akeyless account and real providers.
 The approaches demonstrated are still valid as-is for real implementations.
 Use these to your advantage!

 - **Static Secrets**
   - [Static secret (standard)](https://github.com/LanceMcCarthy/akeyless-action/blob/eef49f96c7ead7c3a4ae596a5e7fa32099778bd6/.github/workflows/ci.yml#L8-L31)